SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In JS, any higher-order function can take a thisArg, which is then the final argument.
 This argument will be what the passed fucntion recieves as this.

-callable units passed to other functions are also known as callbacks The deep nesting of callbacks that result in unreadability is known as callback hell or the pyramid of doom
+callable units passed to other callable units to be executed at some other point are also known as callbacks

+The deep nesting of callbacks that result in unreadability is known as callback hell or the pyramid of doom

 <h4>map</h4>